 Before your lender decides it’s safe to transfer the funds, your potential new home will need to pass a few milestone checkpoints: an appraisal and home inspection.

 Before closing, the lender will send a third-party appraiser to your new home to make sure it’s priced at the right value.
-It’s an essential step in the homebuying process – if you default on your home loan, your lender needs to know they can sell the property to make up for the outstanding balance.
+The home appraisal is an essential step in the homebuying process – if you default on your home loan, your lender needs to know they can sell the property to make up for the outstanding balance.

-With a home inspection, you’ll need to hire a professional to check on the nuts and bolts of your potential buy to make sure everything is good running order.
+With the inspection, you’ll need to hire a home inspector to check on the nuts and bolts of your potential buy to make sure everything is good running order.
 Your home inspector can also flag any issues that you may want to ask the seller to fix before finalizing the deal.

 In both cases, the onus is on you, the homebuyer, to pay for these professional assessments.
 Count on spending up to $1,000 for each of these services in California.